Chrismettal/flipper-zero-backpacks/README.md

 **If you use a non `-I` variant of the ESP32-S2, like the boards found in the shop, you would have to mount an antenna plug before being able to use the external antenna**

 **if you use an `-I` ESP32-S2 you would need to move the jumper over to use the internal antenna!**

+#### SD Card

+kThe ESP seems to be pretty restrictive in SD Card compatibility especially when running Marauder.
+This is not a limitation of this specific design but inherent to the ESP32.
+I've had luck with older and smaller SD cards sub 16 GB and Class 10 at max.
+OLDER `Sandisk Ultra Micro SDHC I` seem to work pretty well when formatted to `FAT32`.

 ### Protoboard